 You have the opportunity to enter exit data for your previously deactivated TINYpulse users to get immediate attrition insights.
 Why wait to find out where your attrition pain points are when all of that information can be visualized in TINYpulse today?

 Administrators can enter data manually through TINYpulse, or we can help!
-Just reach out to us at email@example.com and we can work with you to get your data updated.
-But if you would prefer to go through it on your own and you have Admin permissions to Exit, here is how:
+Just reach out to our Support team by clicking this link, and we can work with you to get your data updated.
+But, if you would prefer to go through it on your own and you have Admin permissions to Retention, here is how:

-Go to the TINYpulse Retention dashboard and click People in the left navigation.
-This shows the list of all TINYpulse users who have been deactivated within your organization to date.
+In the Admin View, go to the User Management page in Settings.
+In the Status dropdown, select the Deactivated: No Exit details option.
+This shows the list of all TINYpulse users who have been deactivated within your organization but do not have Exit Details entered to date.

-Click on any employee that you'd like to enter exit data.
+Click on the three dots to the right of any employee that you would like to enter exit data and select Complete Details.